Introducing Pete, ‘Cap’n’, and me, Miranda, ‘First Mate’.

 I’ve loved sailing since I was old enough to walk, so was hooked like a fresh sardine.

-Writing five years later, I’m jolly pleased with Pete’s selective handling of the truth as our shared love of being on the water has led to some great adventures and hopefully there are many more to come.
+Writing five years later, I’m pretty happy with Pete’s selective handling of the truth as our shared love of being on the water has led to some great adventures and hopefully there are many more to come.

 Nine months and 5,000 sea miles later, he was a certified Yachtmaster.